-As a student at Bolton Sixth Form College, we put you at the heart of everything we do.
+As a student at The Sixth Form Bolton, we put you at the heart of everything we do.
 We have high expectations and will do our very best to ensure that you enjoy both your academic studies and the wide variety of enrichment activities we offer.
 All our staff will support and guide you to achieve the best qualifications and experiences you can, to ensure that you are well prepared to move on to university or employment.

 Your Pastoral Support Tutor will oversee all your progress and achievements; work closely with your teachers, parents or guardians and help to support you to manage your academic progress.